GeoMOER/moer-bsc-project-seminar-remote-sensing/docs/units/_unit03/unit03-01_spatial_data.md

 Both data models are principally usable for the representation of continuous properties as well as for discrete (geo-) objects.
 In practice, however, continuous data is usually represented by the raster model and discrete data by the vector model.

+## Comments?
+You can leave comments below if you have questions or remarks about any of the text or code in this unit.
+Please copy the corresponding line into your comment to make it easier to answer your question.

+<script src="https://utteranc.es/client.js" repo="GeoMOER/moer-bsc-project-seminar-remote-sensing" issue-term="moer-bsc-project-seminar-remote-sensing_unit03" theme="github-light" crossorigin="anonymous" async> </script>